ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/it-works.md

 ###### <span class="icon-16-star"></span> Pro Tip

-Do you have a primary UI service that you would like to be served by your project's main URL (`<your-project-id>.wedeploy.io`)?
-Perfect, that is extremely easy to do by going to the settings tab of your project's dashboard and selecting a _Home Service_.
+Do you have a primary UI (in this case, your Hosting Service) that you would like to be served by your project's main URL (`<your-project-id>.wedeploy.io`)?
+Perfect, that is extremely easy to do.
+Go to the settings tab of your project's dashboard and select a _Home Service_.

 </aside>